FlyAboveGrass/note/英语/文章/文章副本/Cheap Ozempic? How millions of Americans with obesity may get access to costly weight-loss drugs.md

 Under the proposal, the Centers for Medicare and Medicaid Services, or CMS, would ====reinterpret==== the ====federal==== law, to consider the drugs as a treatment for obesity diseases.

 The nation’s top health agency estimates as many as 3.5 million people on Medicare and 4 million on Medicaid could ====qualify==== for coverage of the drugs.
-But research suggests far more people might ====qualify==,== with the Centers for Medicare and Medicaid Services estimating roughly 28 million people on Medicaid are considered obese.
+But research suggests far more people might ====qualify==, with the Centers for Medicare and Medicaid Services estimating roughly 28 million people on Medicaid are considered obese.

 And the proposal would cost a lot of money — at least $35 billion over the next decade.